fvgs/wifi-toggle/README.md

 5. Click the '+' icon to add an item to the list, and select 'wifi-toggle.app' from the directory in which you stored it.

-##NOTE
+##Note
 While recent Macs have the wireless interface set to en0, it is possible yours may be different.

-If your wireless interface is set to something other than en0, you may run the following command from the directory in which the app is located.
+If your wireless interface is set to something other than en0, you may run the following command from a terminal while in the same directory as the wifi-toggle app.

 `./swapinterface en#`